peterjc/thapbi-pict/README.rst

 short for Internal Transcribed Spacer one, which is a region of eukaryotes genomes between the 18S and 5.8S rRNA genes.
 This is commonly used for molecular barcoding, where sequencing this short region can identify species.

+With appropriate primer and HMM settings, and a custom database, THAPBI PICT can be applied to other organisms and/or barcode marker sequences - not just ITS1.

 Installation
 ------------